-John Tallach Secondary School is a boarding school with nearly 600 pupils of which 100 live locally.
-It is located in a rural community 40km outside Bulawayo.
-Its academic record speaks for itself: last year it had the highest ‘O’ level pass rate in Bulawayo and Matabeleland North and the 9 th highest in Zimbabwe.
-The school’s headmaster is Mr B Ncube whose father is an elder in the Mbuma congregation.
-Mr Ncube is assisted by his deputy Miss Norma Maclean, 27 government teachers, and two expatriate missionary teachers.
-Currently education only goes as far as Form 4 so pupils continuing to sixth form have to do their final two years of secondary education elsewhere.
-Expanding the school to include ‘A’ level is a possibility some time in the future.
+John Tallach High School is a boarding school with over 600 pupils of which about 50 live locally.
+It is located in a rural community 40 km outside Bulawayo.
+Its academic record speaks for itself: in 2013 it had a 96.15% ‘O’ level pass rate coming top in Matabeleland and taking 4th place nationally.
+The school’s headmaster is Mr B Ncube whose late father was an elder in the Mbuma congregation.
+Mr Ncube is assisted by his deputy Miss Norma Maclean, and a number of government teachers.
+2013 saw the first ‘A’ Level results, and a 100% overall pass rate was achieved.

 The School Day

-The school day starts with breakfast at 6 at the dining hall.
+The school day starts with breakfast at 6 am at the dining hall.
 This is immediately followed by worship.
-Classrooms are then swept before assembly at 06:45 in summer and 07:20 in winter.
-Assembly starts with the singing of two verses from a psalm, led by a prefect, followed by the Lord’s Prayer and any announcements for the day.
+Classrooms are then swept before assembly at 6:45 am in summer and 7:20 am in winter.
+Assembly starts with the singing of two verses from a psalm, led by a prefect, followed by the prayer and any announcements for the day.
 There are eight 40 minute lessons before lunch with a 30 minute interval after period four.
 After lunch pupils do some manual work, typically raking paths or cutting grass or lifting litter.
-Unlike Europe these jobs are done by pupils rather than grounds men.
-Afternoon studies start at 15:00 and lasts for two hours.
+Unlike in Europe, these jobs are done by pupils rather than groundsmen.
+Afternoon studies start at 3 pm and last for two hours.
 Some practical subjects are arranged in the afternoon due to timetabling constraints.
 Day pupils go home after this study session.
-After dinner boarding pupils return to school for and hour and a half of evening studies which finish at 20:00.
-By 21:00 lights are out in the dormitories.
+After dinner boarding pupils return to school for and hour and a half of evening studies which finish at 8 pm.
+By 9 o’clock lights are out in the dormitories.
 On Friday evening pupils have an evening off from studies and do a variety of activities.
 Friday afternoon and Saturdays are free with nothing timetabled.

 The Lord’s Day

-At 09:00 on the Lord’s Day pupils gather for Sabbath school which usually lasts an hour.
+At 9 am on the Lord’s Day pupils gather for Sabbath school which usually lasts an hour.
 It starts with family worship, after which the school splits into four groups with over 100 in each class.
-Pupils learn the Westminster shorter catechism and a verse from a psalm or a passage of scripture.
-The “first service” starts at 11:30.
-Because most people in the local congregation travel on foot, the “second service” starts after an hour’s break.
-There is a third service at 18:00 which is only attended by school pupils.
+Pupils learn the Westminster Shorter Catechism and a verse from a Psalm or a passage of Scripture.
+The first service starts at 11:30 am.
+Because most people in the local congregation travel on foot, the second service starts after an hour’s break.
+There is a third service at 6 pm which is attended only by school pupils.

 Religious education is an important part of the timetable.
-The Zimbabwean Religious studies ‘O’ level course is excellent.
-It is probably the best course of its type in the world because it sticks very closely to the text of the bible.
+The Zimbabwean Religious Studies ‘O’ level course is excellent.
+It is probably the best course of its type in the world because it sticks very closely to the text of the Bible.
 In forms 3 and 4 the pupils study Luke and Acts in detail, normally covering one chapter a week.
-During form 1 and 2 pupils study Genesis, the first part of Exodus and Mark.
+During forms 1 and 2 pupils study Genesis, the first part of Exodus and Mark.
 All pupils in the school receive Bible instruction on 4 out of 5 days during the school week.
 Worship is held twice daily and all the children do the Church’s Scripture and Catechism exercises.

 To keep school fees as affordable as possible food and boarding accommodation is basic by western standards.
 Isitshwala is the staple food which is a porridge made from maize.
 It is eaten soft, with sugar, for breakfast and harder with milk, vegetables or meat for other meals.
 The school has its own herd of cattle which provide a large percentage of the meat consumed at the dining hall.
 It is important to realise that many of the things that are taken for granted in Europe are considered optional extras or even luxuries in Zimbabwe.
 For example, there are large numbers of children in some dormitories, pupils have to hand wash their own clothes and clean classrooms.